Martar189/Lession-Detection-with-YOLO/README.md

 After 150 epochs using different learning rates, the model failed to converge and decided not to explore further based on positive results using mse

+### HYPERPARAMETER TUNNING EVALUATION
+To compare model performance, we used:

+1. loss (mean squared error)
+2. mean absolute error
+3. intersection over union (metric used in object detection models)